pollyannagogolook/PollyCall/README.md

 ## API
-Because the API is not stable, before test this app, please call the api first to make sure the api is working.
+Because the API is not stable, before test this app, please test the api in Postman first to make sure the api is working.

 ### Get the information of the strange number
 `GET http://3.25.150.64:8000/catalog/number/all/`